MajeedReact/ROS_Simulation_guide/README.md

 ### SLAM simulation

+1. Launch Simulation World \
+ `export TURTLEBOT3_MODEL=waffle_pi` \
+ `roslaunch turtlebot3_gazebo turtlebot3_world.launch`

-1. To run SLAM node \
+2. To run SLAM node \
+  Open a new terminal from Remote PC with Ctrl + Alt + T and run the SLAM node.
+Gmapping SLAM method is used by default
     `export TURTLEBOT3_MODEL=waffle_pi`\
     `roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=gmapping`

-2. Run Teleoperation Node
+3. Run Teleoperation Node
     Open a new terminal from Remote PC with Ctrl + Alt + T and run the teleoperation node from the Remote PC. \
     `roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch`
     ``` Control Your TurtleBot3!